tgweber/fosc/README.md

 * History and Archaeology,
 * Philosophy and Religious Studies

+These classes are very similar to the [ANZSRC (Australian and New Zealand Standard Research Classification)](https://www.abs.gov.au/ausstats/abs@.nsf/0/6BB427AB9696C225CA2574180004463E) classification, with two exceptions (see paper linked in [models section](#models) for details.

-The targed domain of this module is scientometric research (see [#models](model section) for details).
+The targed domain of this module is scientometric research (see [models section](#models) for details).

 # Quick Start

 Especially step 2 takes a lot of time (for just one classification).
 The main reason for this is the need to download the models and load models, weights, and vectorizer-objects into the RAM.

-Please make sure, that your machine is equipped with sufficient resources to load the model (see[#models](model section) for requirements of each model.
+Please make sure, that your machine is equipped with sufficient resources to load the model (see [models section](#models) for requirements of each model.

 Please be aware that by using this module, serialized code is loaded from zenodo and executed on your computer.